Kong/docs.konghq.com/app/konnect/analytics/custom-reports/use-cases.md

 * Are there spikes in requests across months?
 * Are there any errors or issues that might be impacting the number of requests our API is receiving?

-### Daily API usage for an API over the last 30 days
+### Daily API usage for an API per minute over the last 30 days

 From the previous report, you determine that the Accounts API is receiving the most traffic.
 You don't know whether this is a cause for concern or not, so you decide to take a closer look.